Finally, fans have an idea of when they can see a third Caddyshack … restaurant.

 “We’re excited about it,” Murray said.
 “I think it’s a wonderful location.
 Wilmette, Glenview and Skokie kind of just meet there.
 There are so many things around there.
 I think it’s good for us, and you know, we’re hometown kids.”

-Andy is one of nine Murrays — six brothers and three sisters —who grew up on Elmwood Avenue in Wilmette.
-They attended Loyola Academy, and the brothers’ experiences as caddies at Indian Hills Country Club in Winnetka inspired Brian Doyle-Murray to write the iconic comedy “Caddyshack,” which starred Brian and his brother Bill Murray, as well as Rodney Dangerfield, Chevy Chase and Ted Knight.
+Andy is one of nine Murrays — six brothers and three sisters — who grew up on Elmwood Avenue in Wilmette.
+They attended Loyola Academy and New Trier East, and the brothers’ experiences as caddies at Indian Hill Club in Winnetka inspired Brian Doyle-Murray to write the iconic comedy “Caddyshack,” which starred Brian and his brother Bill Murray, as well as Rodney Dangerfield, Chevy Chase and Ted Knight.

 In the early 2000s, Andy led the charge to turn Caddyshack into a dining experience, and the first version opened in 2001 in Florida.
 The Rosemont location opened in 2017.